georgekosmidis/SimpleNeuralNetwork/README.md

 //                                                               f( .3, .2, .1 ) = [  0, .6 ]
 //                                                               f( .2, .1, .2 ) = [-.1, .5 ]
 //                                                               f( .1, .1, .1 ) = [-.1, .3 ]
-//For example, Input neuron 1 will have as input '.2', neuron 2 will have '.1', and neuron 3 will have '.1'
+//For example, Input Neuron 1 will have as input '.2', Input Neuron 2 will have '.1', and input Neuron 3 will have '.1'
-//Expected value for Output neuron 1 is '0' and for Output Neuron 2 is '.4'
+//Expected value for Output Neuron 1 is '0' and for Output Neuron 2 is '.4'
 //Neural Network will try to replicate procedure f for every unknown input.
-That's what NN do :)
+That's what NNs do :)
 NeuralNetworkModel = new NeuralNetworkModeling()
 				.SetHiddenNeurons(5)                                //Set the number of hidden neurons .SetMathFunctions(MathFunctions.HyperTan)           //Set the algorithms to be used